petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

    cd liferay-clarity-picklists-batch/
    ```

-Depending on which deployment option you're using for Liferay (SaaS or Self-Hosted only), the steps to deploy the Client Extension will be different.

-### Deploying to Liferay SaaS

    In order to deploy Client Extensions to your SaaS environment, you'll use the Liferay Cloud CLI tool you installed in [Module 2](../module-2-developer-setup/liferay-workspace.md#prerequisites).

    !!! note
       The tool must be configured with Liferay Cloud Platform's remote URL (`liferay.cloud`).
 It also needs to be authenticated with your platform account.
 See [Configuring the CLI Remote](https://learn.liferay.com/en/w/liferay-cloud/reference/command-line-tool#configuring-the-cli-remote) for more information and run the `lcp login` command to authenticate the tool.
+If you didn't configure the tool in Module 2, you must do so before proceeding.

 1. Deploy the compiled Client Extension file in the project's `dist/` folder with this command: